ClovisG/clovisg.github.io/currentteaching.md

 * Probability

+* Applications of data science and artificial intelligence (4MMASDIA): case study in metagenomics and medicine.
+   * [Lecture 1](teaching/asdia/ctd1/slides-ctd1.pdf): Introduction to case studies of the lecture series, curse of dimensionality, regularization.
+[Assignment](teaching/asdia/ctd1/quote.Rmd).

 <!--* Programming with Python (3MMBPI)
 * Machine learning [semester project](https://ensiwiki.ensimag.fr/index.php?title=Projet_de_sp%C3%A9cialit%C3%A9_-_Pr%C3%A9diction_d%27avalanches) (in French, restricted access) for avalanche prediction
 * Applications of data science and artificial intelligence (4MMASDIA): case study in metagenomics and medicine.